MiragianCycle/open_stories/The10Commands/ResearchNotes/The10CommandsResearch.md

- #### Marxism In the Time of Apocalypse
+ **Marxism in the time of Apocalypse**

- **Why Marxism?**
+ Why Marx?
 I have a short and a long answer.

- Short: it is a reflection of my political leaning
+ Short: it is a reflection of my political leaning.

- Long: Capitalism is the pointy-end with which we poked, and continue to poke, this planet - repeatedly, and disastrously since the Industrial Revolution.
+ Long: Capitalism is the pointy-end with which we have poked, and continue to poke, this planet - repeatedly, and disastrously, since the Industrial Revolution.

- Climate change is man-made, yes; capitalism made man do it.
+ Climate change is man-made, yes, but capitalism made man do it.

  **I don't agree with your politics**